 Youth - We engage with Mckinney Vento Homeless Student Liaisons 2orking to support our students struggling with housing stability.
 The goal is to determine gaps/needs amongst students, support homeless students and exploring evidence-based support programs like Second Home.
 Second Home is a program offering housing, support, and resources for High School students experiencing homelessness.

 Portals - We support local direct support providers such as Coast Community Health's outreach staff, St. Timothy's Episcopal church, & Beyond Rejection Ministries, Brookings Harbor Community Helpers, Brookings Core Response and partners providing direct services to our unsheltered community members.
-The Curry Homeless Coalition launched The Southern Oregon Coast Resource Center located at 29821 Colvin Street in Gold Beach January 3rd 2019.
-We have served over 420 clients and over 1650 visits to our former location and now our Mobile Outreach Bus.
-We offer OHP enrollment, employment/career navigation, clothes, food, tents, tarps, hygiene products, showers, one-on-one, client-centered planning.
+The Curry Homeless Coalition has served over 420 clients and over 1650 visits to our former location and now our Mobile Outreach Bus.
+We offer OHP enrollment, employment/career navigation, clothing vouchers, hot food, coffee, tents, tarps, hygiene products, one-on-one, client-centered planning.
 Days/Hours of outreach are: Tuesdays: 94191 3rd St. Gold Beach, 10-2; Wednesday, Curry County fairgounds, and Thursdays at ODHS (Department of Human Services, 5th Place, Gold Beach), 10-2.